octaform/octaform/README.md

 ```

 ### Messages: `(Optional)`
-You can define your custom message without using the default validation, for to do it you should define the key `messages` as an `Object` and specify which validation you want to overwrite, follow below the example:
+Can be defined a custom message without using default validation, for it you should define a key `messages` as an `Object` and specify which validation you want to overwrite, follow the example below:

 ```js
 const Schema = {